HAS-Tools-2023/Course-Materials23/Assignments/Week1_Section0.1_GitHub.md

 - Open the repo in GitKraken.
 To avoid conflicts make sure your local repo is up to date before you submit your forecast.
 You can do by pushing `pull` button on GitKraken.
 - Find the csv with your last name in the *forecast_entries* folder and enter your forecasts.
 Enter your forecasts on the row for foercast #1.
 A few notes:
     - Make sure you just enter numbers (i.e. enter 5 not 5 cfs)
-    - Don't convert the file to an xlsx file keep it as a csv.
+    - **Don't convert the file to an xlsx file keep it as a csv.**
     - the one '1week' and '2week' refers to your forecasts for next week and the following week.
 You can refer to the `forecasts_dates` files in the Forecast repo for more details.
 - Save your changes.
 THen in GitKraken, Stage, commit, and push your changes (see the example video for how to do this).

 ### 4. Submit your first forecast homework assignment
 In addition to submitting your numerical forecasts to the forecast competition you also need to submit a description of your forecast through your homework repo.
 This is what I will be grading for credit.

-- Create a file named `lastname_HW1.txt` in the `submission` folder of your homework repo.
+- Create a file named `lastname_HW1.txt` in the `Homework_Submissions` folder of your homework repo.
 You can do this with your favorite text editor.

 - Include a header in your file that includes, your name, the date, and the assignment number